amironoff/amironoff.github.io/_posts/2017-10-10-python-azure-blob-storage.markdown

 ---
 layout: post
 title: "Solved: Azure Storage Library for Python returns Not Found"
-excerpt: "The problem: Using the Azure Storage Library for Python I could list blob contents, but downloading them would fail with `Resource not found`, although the file was there with right permissions in place.
+excerpt: "A recent case: Using the Azure Storage Library for Python I could list blob contents, but downloading them would fail with `Resource not found`.
+The files were there with right permissions in place.
 TLDR: generate a SAS url + use urllib."
 category: Azure
 tags: [python, azure-blob-storage, sas-token]
 comments: true